|

-INCOMING DOCUMENTS in shipping goods from the USA are documents that an international cargo transportation company, such as a U.S. Freight Forwarder, NVOCC, or VOCC, furnishes to an international shipper to initiate, process, and prove an international shipment.
-Typically, these are:
+INCOMING DOCUMENTS for transporting goods from the USA are documents provided by an international cargo transportation company, such as a U.S. Freight Forwarder, NVOCC (Non-Vessel Operating Common Carrier), or VOCC (Vessel Operating Common Carrier), to an international shipper.
+These documents are necessary to initiate, process, and validate an international shipment.
+Typically, they include the following:

-OUTGOING DOCUMENTS in shipping goods from the USA are documents that shippers have to furnish to different parties during international cargo transportation:
+OUTGOING DOCUMENTS for transporting goods from the USA are essential paperwork shippers must provide to various parties during international cargo transportation.

-If you are involved in international cargo transportation from the USA, remember that furnishing "incoming documents" is the shipper's/consignee's responsibility.
+If you are involved in international cargo transportation from the USA, remember that the shipper or consignee is responsible for providing "incoming documents."

 MANDATORY DOCUMENTS IN SHIPPING GOODS FROM THE USA